Blaming It On New England

 Rarely is it fair to blame an entire region of America for anything specific; as to imply that this part of the world got together and conspired against someone or something is a bit of a stretch, even for the most ardent theorists.
 But when one looks back at the battles won and the battles lost, the New England regional element is too large, too engaged and too significant to ignore when faced with the thoughts of true celebrity.
 The celebrity in question, Sue Ann Cormack, never liked New England and the root cause of the dissatisfaction was unknown.
 Whether it was the ancient infrastructure, the snotty attitudes, impossible parking or the grating accent (which had the ability to come and go) were all reasons to give her back shivers but when all was said and done: she did not like it.

 Sue Ann Cormack was fifty plus years old and was an accomplished actress of both television and movies.
 When people listed some of the leading ladies, her name was always prominently and appropriately placed somewhere near the top.
-She had won all the major awards several times over and whether she was this generation's Kate Hepburn or that generation's Helen Hayes, it didn't matter...she was an official national treasure and still an effective and freakishly talented working actress and if could remain upright for another decade, she was a shoe-in for a PMF.
+She had won all the major awards several times over and whether she was this generation's Kate Hepburn or that generation's Helen Hayes, it didn't matter...she was an official national treasure and still an effective and freakishly talented working actress and if could remain upright for another decade, she was a shoe-in for a PMF as well as other iconic awards she had already had nabbed including a Kennedy Center Honor, Ordre des Arts et des Lettres, Queen's Birthday Honor (she never figured that one out), Tony Award and Olivier Award all which were collecting dust and passively demonstrating her persistence and earlier work ethic.

 As Sue Ann played with her always-present notepad, she realized that she had now been famous longer than not being famous.
 She started drawing a timeline of when she had officially became famous versus when she was just a regular citizen.
 After a few moments, she decided the day she became famous was the day she began signing autographs.
-Once she estimated that date, she subtracted it from her current age and realized she no longer an individual who was moving towards celebrity, but rather onebeginning the slow descent into the other side.
+Once she estimated that date, she subtracted it from her current age and realized she no longer an individual who was moving towards celebrity, but rather one beginning the slow descent into the other side.
 It was not the years that she disliked, it was the reality that she was no longer just a normal person but rather a person who was now famous longer than not being famous.
-The celebrity volume would continue to rise and fall but she still was a celebrity and with that came more and more burdens and less and less adventures.
+The celebrity volume would continue to rise and fall but she still was a celebrity and with that came more and more burdens and less and less adventures but comfort and contentment was becoming the direction she decided to pursue.

 While it is not a real burden to be a celebrity, it does has many annoyances and inconveniences not able to be comprehended by the average person on the street.
 While your livelihood and barometer for success is to attract and develop a large fan base, that effort runs counter to the normal desire sometimes to be left alone when denied a simpler fate.
 Whether it is sitting at a caḟe just watching people walk by or sitting outside reading a book, sometimes you just need to be by yourself with just your sincere but unfiltered thoughts.
 Sue Ann could not remember the last time she walked anywhere; she hadn't had a cup of coffee in a public place in years and as the realization of her fame began more of a reality, she began having a tougher time remembering the good old days when she and her friends knocked around Manhattan with just a few dollars and all the time in the world.
 Those days were obviously long gone but the recent epiphany stripped her of her non-famous memories; they were a long time ago and many far-more fancier experiences had pushed them out their long-held position of majority thoughts.

-Sitting in her hotel room, surrounded by picked-at room service and a pile of uncracked newspapers, Sue Ann wanted to get back to the fantasy of herself, or at least a technical majority of herself, as just plain folks.
+Sitting in her hotel room, surrounded by picked-at room service and a pile of uncracked newspapers, Sue Ann wanted to get back to the fantasy of herself, or at least a technical majority of herself, as just plain folks but age reminded of her current state by dull pains and mystery aches.
 But as hard as she tired to remember some quaint experience in her salad days, she was shocked that she didn't know how much a head of lettuce cost.
 When she was started out, she was very poor and budgeted herself literally to the penny.
-She knew what a quart of milk or loaf of bread cost and just how much she had to spend before getting her show pay or some check which always too far to long to arrive.
+She knew the cost of a quart of milk or loaf of bread and just how much she had to spend before getting her show pay or some check which always too far to long to arrive.
 Today, she didn't know the cost of her room, who was paying for it, what the room service cost and while unawareness was directly connected to her success, she felt ashamed that she had fallen so far out of touch.
 She also did not carry money anymore; trips were covered from the first town car door to the last pick up so her purse only held necessary identification, her new phone (which was forced on her by everyone related to her), a few essentials and some cash which had been in her purse for about ten years.
 She wanted to blame it on New England but knew in her heart where the problem truly lived.
 Unfortunately, she had two problems to ponder: what she could to rectify this issue and more importantly, whether she wanted to rectify it.
 There was a lot to be said for being just one of the normal people but being famous was great: it was like high school with money with pay day happening every time she turned around.

 Sue Ann picked up her phone and before it rang, the concierge answered and politely ask, "Yes, Ms. Cormack.
 Is there anything which I can be of assistance?"